bbrinx/newsfeed/README.md

 Simple Newsfeed is an rss reader that reflects my morning routine, while focusing on simplicity and readability.

 # Technology
-The project is fully written in Javascript, using an Express resful API, and React as a frontend framework.
+The project is fully written in Javascript, using Express for a restful API and React as a frontend framework.

 # License